An introductory review of the resource theory approach to thermodynamics: Introduction

 What this takes for granted is that $\succ$ is a \emph{total ordering} among all equilibrium states.
-A partial ordering $\succ$ is called total when any two states are \emph{comparable}.
-In other words, given any two states $X$ and $X'$ in distinct thermodynamic classes, it is either $X \succ X'$ or $X' \succ X$.
+A partial ordering $\succ$ is called total when any two states are \emph{comparable}, i.e., given any two states $X$ and $X'$, it is either $X \succ X'$ or $X' \succ X$.
 This is typically the case for transformations between equilibrium states and is referred to as Comparison Hypothesis~\cite{giles2013mathematical, lieb1999physics}.
-Characterising accessibility relations in non-equilibrium thermodynamics is much more complicated; we do not necessarily expect a total order and hence a unique extension of the concept of entropy to non-equilibrium states \cite{lieb2013entropy}.
+Characterising accessibility relations in non-equilibrium thermodynamics is much more complicated; we do not necessarily expect a total order and hence a unique extension of the concept of entropy to non-equilibrium states~\cite{lieb2013entropy}.

 Hopefully this discussion has hinted at what concepts need to be introduced and formalised: \begin{enumerate} \item We need a precise notion of thermodynamic process.
-This will be captured within the framework of resource theory. \item We then need to characterise the ordering induced on the set of non-equilibrium states by the chosen notion of thermodynamic processes.
+This will be captured within the framework of resource theories. \item We then need to characterise the (partial) ordering induced on the set of non-equilibrium states by the chosen notion of thermodynamic processes.
 In particular, we will need refined versions of the standard constraint ``entropy increases''. \end{enumerate} The second point naturally leads to the branch of mathematics that studies important notions of partial ordering.
-Let us start with a quick introduction to resource theories. .
+We will start with a quick introduction to resource theories.
+Before that, however, some clarifications concerning the scope of this construction are required.